 In this role, he met his wife, Alexandra, during a legislative briefing about precursor chemicals from China being used in fentanyl.

-In October, Giralt returned to the Cowboy State.
+After an honorable discharge from active duty, Giralt returned to the Cowboy State.
 As things started to shift in Wyoming’s federal delegation in December, he began eyeing the prospect of putting together a bid for U.S. House.

 Seeking the House seat